kaisermann/svelte-loadable/README.md

 - `loading`: customizes the loading state;
 - `error`: customizes the error state.
 You can `let:error` to have access to the error variable;
 - `timeout`: customizes the timeout state.
 Will only appear if `timeout` prop is defined;
-- `success`: customizes the imported component render (add props, etc).
-You can `let:component` to access the imported component and `let:props` to get all props passed to the component that are not related to `svelte-loadable`.
+- `default`: customizes the imported component render (add props, etc).
+You can `let:component` to access the imported component constructor.

 #### Basic Example: